dankswoops/SwoopsHud/README.md

 # Bugs and future updates
 CURRENT BUGS BEING FIXED IN ORDER:
+1. YOU FORGOT TO UPLOAD THE UNCLE DANE ALBUM YOU BIG DUMMY
 1. RankPanel is post game scoreboard
 1. Dual on custom scoreboard is broken
 1. round shadow time is in spectator? but not the white number